Feature image: pexels.com

 What is a happiness project?
 We can call the happiness project an approach to bring a significant change to your life.
-It starts with the preparation stage where you identify with the things which bring satisfaction and joy, and also those which cause you resentment and anger.
+It starts with the preparation stage where you identify with the things which bring meaning to life such as satisfaction and joy, and also those which cause you resentment and anger.
 Keeping in mind these things, you make resolutions and comply with them to benefit from your happiness project.
 Some people deviate from this approach but if you have the following traits in your personality, you have strong enough reasons to stick to your happiness project.

 1. Strong Mental Health

 A person who is mentally strong will never waste time on non-productive thoughts and would never let their feelings control them.
 The belief is to keep their happiness simple and not indulge in complex thoughts which will then control their attitude, behavior, and actions.
 If you have the ability to shift your focus from the things which you can’t control, you can easily create happiness, better relationships, and more opportunities for yourself.